Parent and Family Engagement Policy and Compact

 - Provide multiple opportunities for caregivers to ask questions and give input into the Title I programs.

-- Consistently work with families and school colleagues to make school accessible and welcoming places for families.
+- Consistently work with families and school colleagues to make school an accessible and welcoming place for families.

 Build caregivers’ involvement in the school’s Title I program through the following actions: